uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/further-education-teacher-training.md

 ---
 title: "Further education teacher training"
 description: |-
-  Teaching in further education means teaching a wide range of subjects to students aged 14 and above.
-You'll get to inspire people from a range of backgrounds who want to build their skills and knowledge.
+  Being a further education teacher will give you the opportunity to teach a wider range of subjects.
+You'll inspire students aged 14 and above to build their skills and knowledge.
 date: "2021-03-29"
 image: false
 backlink: "../"